-To celebrate the history of Black Canadians, we’ve selected a group of NFB films that portray the multi-layered lived experience of Canada’s diverse Black communities.
+Now more than ever is the time to consider the realities of Canadian-Black communities.
+Explore our free collection of films by distinguished Black filmmakers, creators, and allies.
+We’ve selected a group of NFB films that portray the multi-layered lives of Canada’s diverse Black communities.
 The incredible stories of strength, courage and perseverance in the face of adversity that these films present are not often found in mainstream history books.
 Black communities and cultures have been part of Canadian history from its earliest days, but sadly, their contributions and the lessons they can teach are rarely studied at the elementary or secondary level in schools.

 This selection can only scratch the surface of such a rich social record, but the films included span the country and explore a wealth of topics.
 Black Soul (2001) by the acclaimed Haitian-Canadian animator Martine Chartrand provides a beautifully crafted overview of Black history and culture from its origins in Africa to the present day.
 In 1957, years before Hollywood tackled the subject of interracial marriage in Guess Who’s Coming to Dinner?, there was the NFB short drama Crossroads, set in Toronto.
 The documentary Golden Gloves follows the lives and training of amateur boxers in Montreal in 1961, including the Black boxer Ronald Jones.
 And Trinidadian-Canadian filmmaker Selwyn Jacob’s The Road Taken (1996) focuses on the Black sleeping-car porters who for decades worked and fought discrimination on Canada’s railways.